 - The first factor (something you know) is the verification of the Mason NetID and Patriot Pass Password, and

 - The second factor (something you have) is generally a smartphone, but other options are available

 Getting This Service

 A phone is needed for enrollment.
 Select the from instructions below based on the type of device you will be using:

 - How to Enroll in 2FA with a Smartphone

 - How to Enroll in 2FA with a Landline, Office Phone, or Text-only Mobile Phone

-Once enrolled, to log in to CAS/Shibboleth or the VPN, Mason employees will enter their NetID and Patriot Pass password (first factor) and confirm their identity using a physical device (second factor).
+Once enrolled, you will log in to applications by entering your NetID and Patriot Pass Password (first factor) and then confirm your identity using a physical device (second factor).
 The physical device may be a smartphone, tablet, bypass code, or Yubikey (See the List of Authentication Options).

 All users of the George Mason University network must adhere to University Policy Number 1301: Responsible Use of Computing.